First time landlord guide

 3. Find the right tenant

-With us by your side, you’ll soon find the right type of tenant.
+With us by your side, we'll help you find the right type of tenant.
 The key is in marketing your property to the right people.
 Something we can help you do through our:

 - Network of high street offices